caterby/vldb2021_fauce/queries_featurization/graph_embedding/README.md

-# node2vec
+# Graph Embedding

-This repository provides a reference implementation of *node2vec* as described in the paper:<br>
-> node2vec: Scalable Feature Learning for Networks.<br>
-> Aditya Grover and Jure Leskovec.<br>
-> Knowledge Discovery and Data Mining, 2016.<br>
-> <Insert paper link>

-The *node2vec* algorithm learns continuous representations for nodes in any (un)directed, (un)weighted graph.
-Please check the [project page](https://snap.stanford.edu/node2vec/) for more details.
+The *embedding* algorithm learns continuous representations for nodes in any (un)directed, (un)weighted graph.

+### Before running
+(1) Get the Join Schema of a database, it is an undirected graph.
+Each node representd a Table in the database, the edges represent the PK and FK replationships among different tables.
+After we get the Join Schema, use it as the input for the python script to get the embedding results for each table.
+In Fauce, we use the IMDB dataset, the Join Schema can mannualy received.

+(2) Get the global columns-dependency graph of all the columns in the database, we calculate RDC for each pair to columns in the Tables to get this graph.
+The graph can be either unweighted or weighted.
+After we get this graph, use it as the input for the python script to get the embedding results for each columns in the database.

 ### Basic Usage

 #### Example
-To run *node2vec* on Zachary's karate club network, execute the following command from the project home directory:<br/>
+To run the code, execute the following command from the project home directory:<br/>
-	``python src/main.py --input graph/karate.edgelist --output emb/karate.emd``
+	``python main.py --input graph/graph.edgelist --output emb/graph_node.emd``

 #### Options
-You can check out the other options available to use with *node2vec* using:<br/>
+You can check out the other options available to use by:<br/>
-	``python src/main.py --help``
+	``python main.py --help``

 #### Input
 The supported input format is an edgelist: